My child’s being bullied at school. What can I do about it?

 If you can afford it, you could also consider getting some private tuition for your child.
-For more information about how to find a tutor, see the next question.
+For more information about tutoring, see the next question.

 Back to top

-Private tuition is one way to help your child improve in a particular subject, either to help them if they are struggling or to provide extra practice to further improve their skills.
-Private tuition is where you hire someone who has knowledge of a particular subject, the tutor, to teach your child about the subject, either in your home or in their offices.
-This will cost some money, but you may be able to hire a secondary school or university student to work as a tutor for a reasonable rate.
+Private tuition is one way to provide extra learning support to your child, either to help them if they are struggling or to provide extra practice to further improve their skills.
+Private tuition can be provided one-to-one (i.e. the tutor works with your child alone) or in small groups.
+If you are worried about the cost, It may be cheaper to hire a secondary school or university student to tutor your child.

 How do I make a complaint about a teacher?

-If you want to make a complaint about a teacher, you should discuss your concern with the dean, head teacher or principal of the school.
-The school will have procedures set up to deal with complaints, and should be able to deal with most complaints effectively.
-If you are not satisfied, you can take it to your school’s Board of Trustees.
+If you want to make a complaint about a teacher, you should first discuss your concern with the dean, head teacher or principal of the school.
+The school will have a complaints procedure that you can follow.
+If you are not satisfied with the results of your complaint, you can make a formal complaint in writing to your school’s Board of Trustees.

 Back to top

 My child is having ongoing problems with the teacher.
-Do I have the right to change teachers or classes?
+Do I have the right to ask for a change of teacher or class?

-Depending on what the discussion reveals, if you find your child has a genuine concern, and if it is appropriate, an option might be to invite the teacher to a sit-down discussion with you and your child.
+Depending on what the discussion reveals, it might be useful to invite the teacher to a sit-down discussion with you and your child.
 The focus of the discussion could be on fostering a better understanding between them and on finding solutions/compromises that work for both.

-If this approach does not seem to work or is not feasible for some reason, then you could approach the dean or school principal with your problem, and work together to come up with a solution that may involve changing teachers or classes, or if you are concerned about a teacher’s conduct, competence, or mental fitness you can make a complaint.
+If you aren’t happy with the teacher’s response to your concerns, you could approach the dean or school principal with the issue, and work together to come up with a solution that may involve changing classes, or if you are concerned about a teacher’s conduct or competence you can make a complaint (see the previous question).

 My daughter hates school and wants to leave.
 I don’t know whether I should let her or not.
 What are the options?

-Leaving school doesn’t necessarily mean your daughter’s chance of an education is over - sometimes people choose to return to high school as an adult, to get the credits they need, or go to university or other tertiary training course after working for a while.
-Once she is 20, she could be admitted to university without University Entrance.
+When a young person leaves before finishing secondary school this doesn’t necessarily mean their education is over - sometimes people choose to return to secondary school as an adult to get the qualifications they need, or go on tertiary education after working for a while.
+Once she is 20, she could be admitted to university without having University Entrance.